-Sustainability Theme Sustainability Issues Town Centre opportunities Possible Policy Options SEA Topic(s) Regeneration and Social Inclusion Index of Multiple Deprivation (IMD): Bassetlaw is ranked 106 out of 317 Local Authorities in England, meaning it falls within the 35% most deprived areas nationally.
+Sustainability Theme Sustainability Issues Town Centre opportunities Possible Policy Options SEA Topic(s) sites of 50 or more provide for older peoples housing Regeneration and Social Inclusion Index of Multiple Deprivation (IMD): Bassetlaw is ranked 106 out of 317 Local Authorities in England, meaning it falls within the 35% most deprived areas nationally.
 Within the Lower Super Output Areas (LSOA) that make up the town centre, there is significant contrast between their IMD rankings with the highest ranking being 18,237 and the lowest being 1,806.
 Perception of crime and antisocial behaviour (which is disproportionate to actual level of crime) could possibly lead to negative effects upon the health of residents.
 Antisocial behaviour, violence and sexual offences and shoplifting with the town centre is a concern.
 This could have a possible negative effects upon the social and economic well-being of the town centres.
-There are areas within the town centre with people who are without work; with health problems; in fuel and housing poverty.
 Opportunity to ensure the environment is well designed in order to discourage anti-social behaviour Public realms could incorporate elements of a safe and accessible neighbourhoods e.g. sufficient lighting, disability access and CCTV coverage Community involvement initiatives to instil responsibility for public realm e.g. Community garden planting box Selective housing renewal to create more positive environments for living with housing designed to current day standards Space for start-up businesses and independent businesses Locate homes within 15 minutes of essential community facilities, including health, education, leisure, local services and shopping Use of design and layout of development to reduce crime, vandalism, graffiti and fear of crime.
 Encourage and support a balanced town centre mix of uses, including retail, residential, leisure, and recreation.
 The public realm should be designed to improve the wider environment for all.
 Through site allocation policies ensure larger sites and housing renewal areas provide healthy neighbourhoods to meet needs.
 Social enterprise policy that supports mix of uses to meet local business, housing, cultural needs.
 Population Human Health